weaviate/Verba/README.md

   - You'll find the stored data here: `~/.local/share/weaviate`

 - **How can I specify the port?**

   - You can use the port and host flag `verba start --port 9000 --host 0.0.0.0`

+- **Can multiple users use Verba at the same time?
+How about role based access?**

+  - Verba is designed and optimized for single user usage only.
+There are no plans on supporting multiple users or role based access in the near future.

+- **Does Verba offer a API endpoint to use externally?**
+  - No, right now Verba does not offer any useful API endpoints to interact with the application.
+The current FastAPI setup is optimized for the internal communication between the frontend and backend.
+It is not recommended to use it as a API endpoint.
+There are plans to add user-friendly